Research-Based

 (Prenatal Health and Nutrition Survey, 2017)

-According to the Prenatal Health and Nutrition Survey completed in 2017 by the March of Dimes, 97% of women 18-45, out of a population of over 1000 women, reported taking prenatal vitamins during pregnancy.
-However, only 34% reported taking them before they knew they were pregnant.
-That number further reduces for Hispanic women at 27% and African American women at only 10%.
+According to the 2017 Prenatal Health and Nutrition Survey by the March of Dimes, 97% of women aged 18-45 from a sample of over 1,000 reported taking prenatal vitamins during pregnancy.
+However, only 34% took them before knowing they were pregnant.
+This percentage drops further among Hispanic women (27%) and African American women (10%).

 2. A study on urban women showed fewer than 5% supplemented with folic acid before pregnancy